 For plans that cover intra-oral appliances, adjustments of intra-oral appliances performed within 6 months of initial appliance therapy are considered medically necessary; while adjustments performed after 6 months are subject to review to determine necessity and appropriateness.
 More than 4 adjustments or adjustments that are done more than 1 year after placement of the initial appliance are subject to review.
 Note: Replacement of a lost, missing or stolen intra-oral appliance is not covered; while replacement (for other reasons) or repair is subject to review to determine necessity and appropriateness.

 Aetna considers physical therapy to be a medically necessary conservative method of TMD/TMJ treatment.
 Therapy may include repetitive active or passive jaw exercises, thermal modalities, manipulation, vapor coolant spray-and-stretch technique, and electro-galvanic stimulation.
+See CPB 325 - Physical Therapy for medical necessity criteria and documentation requirements for physical therapy.
 For manipulation under anesthesia for TMD/TMJ, see CPB 0204 - Manipulation Under General Anesthesia.

 Non-opiate analgesics and non-steroidal anti-inflammatory drugs (NSAIDs) are considered medically necessary for mild-to-moderate inflammatory conditions and pain.
 Low-dosage tricyclic antidepressants (e.g., amitriptyline) are considered medically necessary for treatment of chronic pain, sleep disturbance and nocturnal bruxism.
 Adjuvant pharmacologic therapies, including anticonvulsants, membrane stabilizers, and sympatholytic agents, are considered medically necessary for unremitting TMJ pain.
 Opiate analgesics, corticosteroids, anxiolytics, and muscle relaxants are considered medically necessary in refractory pain.